How much do restaurant owners make cafe

 How Much Do Restaurant Owners Make?

-On average, restaurant owners make anywhere between $24,000 a year and $155,000 a year.
+On average, restaurant business owners make anywhere between $24,000 a year and $155,000 a year.
 Yup, that’s a massive range.

 How’d we get those numbers?

-Payscale.com says restaurant owners make anywhere from $31,000 a year to $155,000.
-They also estimate that the national average is around $65,000 a year.
+• Payscale.com says restaurateurs make anywhere from $41,000 a year to $150,000.
+They also estimate that the national average is around $88,000 a year.

-Finally, simplyhired.com gives a smaller range, with an average of $44,000, with the low end being around $24,000 per year and the top 10% making around $81,000 per year.
+• Finally, ZipRecruiter.com gives a much broader range, with an average of $97,173, with the low end being around $19,500 per year, and the top 2% making around $333,000 per year.

 The big question: If you’re the boss, how do you decide how much you get paid?

-According to NFIB, here's a good rule of thumb: In most profitable small businesses, an owner takes less than 50% of the profits as a salary.
-The other 50% typically goes towards paying back debts or investors, or paying for non-essential upgrades in marketing, staffing, or equipment that will help scale the business.
+According to PayStub.org, here's a good rule of thumb: In most profitable small businesses, an owner takes less than 50% of the profits as a salary.
+The other 50% typically goes towards paying back debts or investors, or paying for non-essential upgrades in restaurant marketing, staffing, or equipment that will help scale the business.

 To calculate how much you’ll be making, you need to know your profit margin.
 You can calculate it easily with our free Profit & Loss calculator.
 Be sure that when calculating your salary, you work off of your net profits, not your gross revenue.
-You need to be sure that your salary is being calculated based on the money that’s left over after you’ve paid all your overhead and operating expenses.
+You need to be sure that your salary is being calculated based on the money that’s left over after you’ve paid all your overhead and restaurant operations.

-It’s also important to take into consideration the question of multiple owners.
+It’s also important to take into consideration the question of multiple independent restaurant owners.
 There’s only one pool of profit, and if you have a business partner, you’ll have to determine fair salaries for both of you from that one pool.

 According to Rewards Network, different business structures also have different tax rules.
 Whether you’re operating under a sole proprietorship, a partnership, an LLC, or an S or C corporation, consult an accountant to make sure you’re following the rules.
 Rewards Network put it like this: